bridgesign/Pattern_Matching-fpga/README.md

 Thus we can formulate the problem statement as follows:\
 • Implement a way to load the given huge-size data( a gene sequence, basically) in chucks on the FPGA.\
-• Find  the  number  of  overlapping  matches  of  the  pattern(to  be  loaded  exter- nally).\
+• Find  the  number  of  overlapping  matches  of  the  pattern(to  be  loaded  externally).\
 • Display the number of matches on the FPGA board.\
 • Verify  the  result  generated  by  the  FPGA  through  some  other  means(here, through python).